lehcode/n8n-deploy/docs/user-guide/workflow-patterns.md

 # Push to server (draft ID replaced with server-assigned ID)
 n8n-deploy wf push draft_abc123
 # Output: Updating draft ID draft_abc123 to server ID xYz789...
-# File automatically renamed to xYz789.json
+# Filename preserved (my-workflow.json stays my-workflow.json)

 # Verify the new workflow
 n8n-deploy wf list
 ```

 {: .tip }
-> After the first push, your workflow file is renamed from `my-workflow.json` to `{server_id}.json` and the database is updated with the permanent server-assigned ID.
+> After the first push, the database is updated with the permanent server-assigned ID.
+Your custom filename is preserved.

 ### Initialize New Project